lifeparticle/JS-Cheatsheet/react/react-hooks/README.md

 Amazing, we know how to write a `useEffect` hook.
 Now we need to understand when React calls the setup and cleanup functions.

 - #### 1.
 The setup code inside the setup function runs when the component is added to the page (mounts)
 - #### 2.
-After every re-render (due to the dependencies changed) of the component the setup and cleanup functions are called.
+After every re-render (due to the dependencies changes) of the component the setup and cleanup functions are called.
   - 2.1 First, the cleanup code runs with the old props and state
   - 2.2 Second, the setup code runs with the new props and state
 - #### 3.
 Finally, the cleanup code inside the cleanup function runs after the component is removed from the page (unmounts)